Field Trips

 Bring Your Group to Ijams for a Field Trip!

-To request a field trip, please click the “Request a Field Trip” button on the right-hand side of this page.
+To request a field trip, please click the “Request a Field Trip” button on this page.
 This will take you to a Google Form where you can submit your request!

 Ijams Nature Center offers students an unforgettable outdoor education experience!
 Through hands-on, inquiry-based learning, students explore the natural world, spark their curiosity, and strengthen their connection to both the environment and each other.